 libraries into my Git projects.
 Subversion's

-and few, if any, other VCS systems, particularly the DVCS systems, have a truly
+VCS, and few, if any, other VCS systems, particularly the DVCS systems, have a

-entire repository -- whereas SVN allows you to cherry-pick subdirectories if
+want the entire repository — whereas SVN allows you to cherry-pick

 Why might I want to link only a subdirectory?
 Consider a project with this structure: